 OCI’s physical and virtual network design maximizes performance and security, and enables the fast provisioning and on-demand consumption of more than 80 cloud services, including unique bare metal GPUs, clustered databases (Oracle RAC), and Oracle Exadata database-optimized shapes.

-Within each cloud region, customers can distribute their applications across at least three Fault Domains, which enables protection against common hardware or power failures, while also supporting rolling maintenance.
-Some of our regions offer three Availability Domains (ADs) with three Fault Domains in each AD, which provides additional resiliency and redundancy options.
+Within each cloud region, customers can distribute their applications across at least three Fault Domains, a grouping of hardware and infrastructure that enables protection against common hardware or power failures, while also supporting rolling maintenance.
+Availability Domains in some regions provide additional resiliency.

 Oracle Cloud Regions deliver a more sustainable computing platform that is efficient and renewable.
 Our data centers enable higher utilization rates than on-premises systems.
 We leverage state-of-the-art intelligent energy management and cooling techniques, while providing elastic computing platforms that grow dynamically as needed, eliminating excess capacity builds for future demands.

-Oracle is also taking advantage of our own infrastructure innovation with our Oracle Cloud Applications.
+Oracle is also taking advantage of our own infrastructure innovation with Oracle Cloud Applications.
 For the first time, customers can run applications they migrate, applications they build, and a broad range of horizontal and industry SaaS, all out of the same cloud.
-Oracle Cloud Regions can not only run customer workloads, but also offer Enterprise SaaS like Oracle Fusion Cloud ERP, Oracle Human Capital Management and Oracle Supply Chain Planning, providing unmatched speed, security, and continuity.
+Oracle Cloud Regions can not only run customer workloads, but also offer enterprise SaaS like Oracle Fusion Cloud ERP, Oracle Human Capital Management, and Oracle Supply Chain Planning, providing unmatched speed, security, and continuity.

 Oracle Cloud Infrastructure and Microsoft Azure have a strategic partnership that enables joint customers to run workloads across the two clouds.